Explained: How UV Disinfection Systems Works

 - Water used in pharmaceutical and healthcare products, as well as for CIP (Cleaning in Place), must be free of pollutants such as chlorine, ozone, and microorganisms.

-- Cosmetics – Water that is free of bacteria and toxins ensures the quality of cosmetics and extends their shelf life.
-UV Sterilization is the preferred method of sterilisation in the cosmetics business all around the world.
+- Cosmetics – Water that is free of bacteria and toxins ensures the quality of cosmetics and extends its shelf life.
+UV Sterilization is the preferred method of sterilization in the cosmetics business all around the world.

 - Centralized Drinking Water – A UV drinking water disinfection system is a simple, low-cost way to ensure that your house or office has pure water at every tap.